-Light treatment using red or infrared light has been shown to be highly effective against a whole host of recurrent infections all over the body, whether they are fungal or bacterial in origin.
+Light treatment using red or infrared light has been studied in regards to a whole host of recurrent infections all over the body, whether they are fungal or bacterial in origin.

-In this article we’re going to look over red light for fungal infections, (a.k.a. candida, yeast, mycosis, thrush, candidiasis, etc.) and related conditions such as vaginal thrush, jock itch, balanitis, nail infections, oral thrush, ringworm, athlete’s foot, etc.
+In this article we’re going to look over the studies regarding red light and fungal infections, (a.k.a. candida, yeast, mycosis, thrush, candidiasis, etc.) and related conditions such as vaginal thrush, jock itch, balanitis, nail infections, oral thrush, ringworm, athlete’s foot, etc. Does red light show potential for this purpose?

 It’s surprising just how many of us suffer from chronic infections on a weekly or monthly basis.
 While some may write it off as a part of life, inflammatory issues like this are not normal and need to be treated.